 Earning a certificate related to business intelligence activities and tools can further set you apart when applying for jobs.
 Some of the more popular certifications available include:

-The University of Arizona Continuing and Professional Education Business Analytics Certificate Course is a promising option for learners interested in becoming Tableau Desktop Specialist certified.
+The University of Arizona Continuing and Professional Education Business Analytics Certificate Course, in collaboration with Ziplines Education, is a promising option for learners interested in becoming Tableau Desktop Specialist certified.
 The 10-week program covers important knowledge and skills relevant to a wide range of roles, and prepares you to take the Tableau certification exam prior to completion.

 In addition to earning the proper education and certifications to align with your business intelligence career goals, it’s just as important to incorporate continuous learning into your long-term plan.
 This will ensure that you: